 It is theorized that the Patriots have benefited majorly from Aaron Hernandez’s grievances settlement.
 The Patriots received a credit of $1.184 million for the grievance settlement as an incentive.
 This helps in increasing the gap in the salary cap amount.

 Another key aspect is the renewal of Rob Gronkowski’s contract of $56 million over the next four years.
-They guaranteed Gronkowski’s $4.75 million salary and $250,000 off-season workout bonus in February.
-Gronkowski is one of the highest paid players of the New England Patriots.
+They guaranteed Gronkowski’s $4.75 million salaries and $250,000 off-season workout bonus in February.
+Gronkowski is one of the highest paid players on the New England Patriots.